Select your shipping location to see your price and delivery times

 Eingepflanzter Sprößling aus der Pflanzaktion in Ruhla

-Forests are more than just a green backdrop - they are our natural allies for a future worth living.Find out more about Tree Sponsors Germany and why we are part of you.
+Forests are more than just green backdrops – they are our natural allies for a climate-friendly and species-rich future.
+Learn more about Baumpaten and why we are part of it.

-Since 2021, Baumpaten Deutschland has been committed to transforming fallow forest areas across Germany into climate-resilient mixed woodlands.
-Instead of monocultures, site-appropriate and robust tree species are planted, helping to bind CO₂ over the long term, promote biodiversity, and create valuable habitats for wildlife.
-It’s a quiet yet powerful response to the tangible effects of climate change – and exactly what’s needed now more than ever.
+Since 2021, Baumpaten Deutschland has been committed to transforming fallow forest areas in Germany into climate-resilient mixed forests.
+Instead of monocultures, site-appropriate and robust tree species are planted across the country, capturing CO₂ in the long term, promoting biodiversity, and creating valuable habitats for wildlife.
+It’s a quiet yet powerful contribution to combating the noticeable effects of climate change – and it’s needed now more than ever.

-More than 83,000 tree sponsorships have already been taken on, resulting in over 291,000 tons of CO₂ being sequestered.
-These are not abstract numbers, but real, measurable impact – visible in Thuringia, Saxony, Schleswig-Holstein, and soon around Berlin and other regions.
-More than 2,900 committed sponsors are now part of this growing movement.
+More than 83,000 tree sponsorships have already been taken on, and over 291,000 tons of CO₂ have been captured as a result.
+These are not abstract numbers, but real and measurable change – visible in Thuringia, Saxony, Schleswig-Holstein, and soon also around Berlin and other regions.
+More than 2,900 dedicated sponsors are now part of this growing movement.

-A healthy forest is far more than a beautiful landscape – it is an essential part of a stable ecosystem.
-Forests store vast amounts of CO₂, making an active contribution to climate protection.
-At the same time, they regulate the water cycle, protect soil from erosion, and help prevent flooding.
-As rich habitats, they provide a home for countless animals, plants, and microorganisms, supporting biodiversity.
-Forests also improve air quality, cool their surroundings, and have been proven to benefit both our physical and mental health.
-Last but not least, they serve as natural shields against extreme weather events such as storms, droughts, and landslides – making our environment more resilient to the impacts of climate change.
+A healthy forest is much more than a beautiful landscape – it is an essential part of a stable ecosystem.
+It stores large amounts of CO₂ and thus makes an active contribution to climate protection.
+At the same time, it regulates the water cycle, protects the soil from erosion, and helps prevent flooding.
+As a rich habitat, it provides a home for countless animals, plants, and microorganisms, helping to preserve biodiversity.
+Forests also improve air quality, cool their surroundings, and have a proven positive impact on our physical and mental health.
+Finally, they act as a natural shield against extreme weather such as storms, droughts, or landslides – making our environment more resilient to the impacts of climate change.

 Planting area